NessLfy/Lab_1.2_HiM/Report.md

 [[figures#Figure 3]] statistics that compares 2 networks

-Can we put numbers on qualitative observation we made earlier ?
-Describe each metrics and why do we put it there

 ### Further study on intensity sensitivity

-**(1105 characters)**
+**(970 characters)**

 To study the dependency to intensity of the segmentation we decided to compare our neural network approach to an intensity based segmentation.
-The Astropy algorithm (inserer ref) was originally developed to segment images of the sky to find bright spots which corresponded to stars.
+The Astropy algorithm (inserer ref) was originally developed to segment images of the sky to find bright objects: stars.
 To qualitatively evaluate such comparison we relied on the *accuracy* metric described in the method section.
 This metric will yield higher value for images where all the high intensity objects were detected by the neural network.
 As shown in figure X not all the bright objects were segmented by the network.
 This conclusion confirmed earlier visual observation that bright objects tends to be "missed".

-Considering the importance of bright fluorescent events we focused on finding a way to get rid of these missed events.
+Considering the importance of bright fluorescent events we focused on finding a way to correct for missed events.
 To do so, we decided to **play on** the training of the network.
 The neural network is trained using a set of images and tries to generalize to be able to be used on a variety of images.

 figure : figure showing Astropy vs stardist and the fact that the networks misses objects ?
 [[figures#Figure 4]]